Master's Thesis Oral Defense

 All members of the defense committee must receive a copy of the candidate’s thesis at least two weeks prior to the scheduled defense.

 The defense is expected to be held with the student present in person at DU, unless emergency circumstances make it impossible for the student to be physically present.
-Permission to hold a defense with the student participating by conference call, webcast or other medium should be obtained by petitioning the Associate Provost for Graduate Studies.
+Permission to hold a defense with the student participating by conference call, webcast or other medium should be obtained by petitioning the Vice Provost for Research and Graduate Education.
 Petitions for faculty members to participate by conference call or other medium are not required.

 Scheduling and Verification of the Oral Defense

 The student must make arrangements for appointing the defense committee and for the date and time of the oral defense with the thesis director.
-Students must submit a completed Schedule of Oral Defense form to the appropriate student services office and their academic program no later than four weeks prior to the date of the defense.
+Students must submit a completed Schedule of Oral Defense form to the Office of Graduate Education and their academic program no later than four weeks prior to the date of the defense.

 Responsibilities of the Oral Defense Committee Chair

-As a representative of the Associate Provost for Graduate Studies, the chair of the oral defense committee must be a tenured or tenure-track faculty member of the University of Denver from a different department or discipline than that of the candidate and hold an earned doctorate from an accredited institution.
+As a representative of the Vice Provost for Research and Graduate Education, the chair of the oral defense committee must be a tenured or tenure-track faculty member of the University of Denver from a different department or discipline than that of the candidate and hold an earned doctorate from an accredited institution.

 The role of the chair is to provide a non-specialist’s perspective on the quality of the thesis.
 The chair must be familiar with the standards for doctoral research and should have some general knowledge of the topic of the student’s thesis.
 The chair is expected to have read the thesis prior to the examination and to participate in the examination as the individual's academic expertise permits, but the chair does not vote on the committee.